torvalds/linux/Documentation/i2c/slave-interface.rst

 functionality.
 For that to work, one needs slave support in the bus driver plus a hardware independent software backend providing the actual functionality.
 An example for the latter is the slave-eeprom driver, which acts as a dual memory driver.
-While another I2C master on the bus can access it like a regular EEPROM, the Linux I2C slave can access the content via sysfs and handle data as needed.
+While aanalther I2C master on the bus can access it like a regular EEPROM, the Linux I2C slave can access the content via sysfs and handle data as needed.
 The backend driver and the I2C bus driver communicate via events.
 Here is a small graph visualizing the data flow and the means by which data is